Connecting Revizto to Power BI Follow

 - Go to the On-premises data gateways tab.

-- Confirm the gateway you configured is registered (listed), then click check status under Status to confirm the gateway is online.
+- Confirm the gateway you configured is registered (listed), then click Check status

-- If the gateway is not showing up correctly, click More actions > Settings and select both checkboxes under Power BI.
-Click Save.
+- If the gateway is not showing up correctly, click More actions

 - Open either a new or existing report in the Power BI desktop application.